sibiravichandran/E-Commerce_Segmentation/README.md

 | Gender        | Gender of the customer                               |
 | Orders        | Number of orders placed by each customer in the past |

+## Remaining 35 features (brands) contains the number of time customers have searched them

+## Scope:
+         ● Analyzing the existing customer data and getting valuable insights about the purchase pattern
+         ● Data pre-processing including missing value treatment ● Segmenting customer based on the optimum number of clusters (‘k’) with the help of silhouette score